Resiliency: What Is Resiliency and How Do You Build It?

 What is Resiliency?

 Resiliency is the ability to manage challenges, quickly recovering from them, and even growing and improving as a result of these challenges.
-It is resilience that enables us to move forward after a difficult breakup, losing a good job, or encountering other stressful or traumatic events.
+It is resilience that enables us to move forward after a difficult breakup, turn our job loss into a new opportunity, or overcome stress or traumatic events.

-You can learn more about what resiliency is in this video:
+You can learn a bit more about what resiliency is in this video: